TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/02_lesson/lesson.md

 * Lab worksheet with predictions and results

 ##Materials/Preparation
-* [Lab]
+* [Lab] worksheet
 * Ensure all students are able to log into the system
-* Read through the handout, lesson, and lab so that you are familiar with the requirements and can assist students
+* Go through the lab so that you are familiar with the requirements/results and can assist students

 ## Pacing Guide
 | Duration   | Description    |